MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-cloud-app-security-govt-service-description.md

 ## Feature variations in Microsoft Cloud App Security GCC High
 Unless otherwise specified, new feature releases, including preview features, documented in [What’s new with Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security/release-notes), will be available in GCC High within three months of release in the Microsoft Cloud App Security commercial environment, unless otherwise noted.

-## Azure API connector
+## API connector

-The Azure API connector in Microsoft Cloud App Security is available.
-Other API-supported apps are also supported.
-See [enable instant visibility protection and governance actions](https://docs.microsoft.com/cloud-app-security/enable-instant-visibility-protection-and-governance-actions-for-your-apps) for additional information.
+API connectors for AWS GovCloud and other API connected applications that may also offer separate government cloud instances are not supported at this time.
+API connectors for commercial cloud instances of 3rd party applications are supported.

+The Azure connector and Office 365 connector are for the US Government instances of each service.

 ## Data Loss Prevention (DLP) features
 Content inspection via the Microsoft Cloud App Security built-in DLP engine is available and supports inspection of sensitive data such as credit card, or social security numbers, amongst many other sensitive data types.
 Learn more about [built-in content inspection](https://docs.microsoft.com/cloud-app-security/content-inspection-built-in) in Cloud App Security.